Nanoporous alumina microtubes for metamaterial and plasmonic applications: Characterization and analysis of nanoporous alumina microtubes

-\subsection{Effect of Radius of Curvature: Anodization Current and Crack Formation}
+\subsection{Effect of radius of curvature: Anodization current and crack formation}

-We noted that during anodization of aluminium microwires, a crack which could develop in the nanoporous alumina shell after some time.
-Comparatively there are usually no crack in the planar nanoporous alumina systems.
+We noted that during the anodization of aluminium microwires, a crack could develop in the nanoporous alumina shell after some time.
+Comparatively, there is usually no crack in the planar nanoporous alumina systems.
 We recorded the anodization current of aluminium microwires of diameters 50 $\mu$m, 100 $\mu$m, 220 $\mu$m, and an aluminium sheet.
-The recorded anodizations currents are shown in Fig.~\ref{fig:anodization_current}.
-The anodization current in case of the aluminium microwires first increases quickly to a peak value and then decreases over time.
-While decreasing, a sudden jump occurs in the anodization current beyond the peak value after some time and anodization current then decreases again.
+The recorded anodization currents are shown in Fig.~\ref{fig:anodization_current}.
+The anodization current in the case of the aluminium microwires first increases quickly to a peak value and then decreases over time.
+While decreasing, a sudden jump occurs in the

+anodization current beyond the peak value after some time and the anodization current then decreases again.
 The times at which the jumps in the anodization current occurred for microwires of 50 $\mu$m, 100 $\mu$m and 220 $\mu$m diameters were around 60 minutes, 70 minutes and 110 minutes respectively.
 This is shown in sub-figs.~\ref{fig:anodization_current}(a), \ref{fig:anodization_current}(b) and \ref{fig:anodization_current}(c) respectively (marked by the arrows).
-In comparision, the anodization current of the aluminium sheet after the peak value always decreases over time~\cite{Li1998,Lee2007b,Li2012} and here there is no jump in the anodization current as shown in Fig.~\ref{fig:anodization_current}(d).
+In comparison, the anodization current of the aluminium sheet after the peak value always decreases over time~\cite{Li1998,Lee2007b,Li2012} and here there is no jump in the anodization current as shown in Fig.~\ref{fig:anodization_current}(d).
 This jump in the microwire anodization current occurs because of the formation of the microcracks.
 When the crack occurs the effective resistivity between solution and aluminium microwire decreases and the anodization current slightly increases.
 For larger diameters of the microwires, the time at which the current changes rapidly shifts towards longer times.
-For the planar aluminium sheet, the radius of curvature is effectively infinite and the anodization current continues to steadily decreasing with no sudden changes.
+For the planar aluminium sheet, the radius of curvature is effectively infinite and the anodization current continues to steadily decrease with no sudden changes.